 Get citations as an Endnote file:

-Chart title: Assisted (Instrumental) vaginal birth for selected women giving birth for the first time, by State/territory of birth and all Australia, 2004 to 2019.
+Assisted (Instrumental) vaginal birth for selected women giving birth for the first time, by State/territory of birth and all Australia, 2004 to 2020.

-This chart shows the proportion of women having an assisted instrumental vaginal birth for selected women giving birth for the first time, by state/territory of birth, 2004 to 2019.
+This chart shows the proportion of women having an assisted instrumental vaginal birth for selected women giving birth for the first time, by state/territory of birth, 2004 to 2020.
 Data can be viewed for each state/territory of birth, and for all Australia.
-The proportion for selected women having an instrumental vaginal birth for selected women giving birth for the first time increased from 22.8% in 2004 to 26.2% in 2019.
+The proportion of selected women having an assisted vaginal birth when giving birth for the first time increased from 23% in 2004 to 26% in 2020.

 Instrumental delivery is employed to accelerate birth in the presence of suspected or anticipated fetal compromise, delay in the second stage of labour or when maternal pushing efforts may make blood pressure or heart problems worse (RANZCOG 2020).
 Both vacuum and forceps assisted delivery are associated with an increased risk of injury to the tissues of the vagina, perineum and anus.
 This may lead to long-term perineal pain and sexual difficulties; additionally, a very small number may have urinary or faecal incontinence (RANZCOG 2020; RCOG 2020).
-Specialist obstetric and women’s healthcare groups recommend that episiotomy is used selectively, rather than routinely, in association with vacuum and forceps assistance to minimise that risk (RANZCOG 2020; RCOG 2020; WHA 2017).
+Specialist colleges of obstetrics and gynaecology recommend that episiotomy is used selectively, rather than routinely, in association with vacuum and forceps assistance to minimise that risk (RANZCOG 2020; RCOG 2020).

 Although the overall rate of injury to the baby because of instrumental vaginal delivery is low, there is a risk of certain complications, including injuries to the baby’s scalp, head, and eyes; bleeding inside the skull; and problems with the nerves located in the arm and face (RCOG 2020).
 The choice of which instrument to use depends on the clinical situation, and the principles of informed consent require that the woman is provided with information regarding these risks and the proposed benefits of the procedure prior to embarking on assisted vaginal birth.